adrian-sauter/adrian-sauter.github.io/_projects/visually_grounded_text_embeddings.md

       <a href="https://coursecatalogue.uva.nl/xmlpages/page/2023-2024-en/search-course/course/110133">
         Interpretability and Explainability in AI
       </a>
-      and earned my group the "best project award" out of ~30 projects (find the poster [here](assets/pdf/Exploring Visually Grounded BERT Embeddings.pdf)).
+      and earned my group the "best project award" out of ~30 projects (find the poster <a href="/assets/pdf/Exploring_Visually_Grounded_BERT_Embeddings.pdf">here</a>).
 Given the short duration of the project, the results here should be taken as very preliminary (due to the tiny dataset size and lack of tests for statistical significance etc.).
 However, I still want to include it since the project gave some cool results and inspired a bigger individual
       <a href="https://arxiv.org/pdf/2509.15837?">follow-up project</a>, where I compared the effects of visual grounding in text-based and speech-based language encoders.
     </p>
   </div>